 I love freshly baked goods as a vegan breakfast.
-It brings the best smell in the house, and it’s so rewarding to bake bread.
+It brings the best smell to the house, and it’s so rewarding to bake bread.

 Vegan Cinnamon Rolls

-- Remove from heat, transfer to the bowl of a stand mixer and add sugar, melted butter, and active dried yeast.
+- Remove from heat, transfer to the bowl of a stand mixer and add sugar, melted vegan butter, and active dried yeast.
 Mix well to combine all the ingredients.

 - Add salt and sift in the flour into the bowl.

 - Using the dough hook of the stand mixer, knead the dough on medium speed for 6 minutes.
 The dough will form a soft, sticky dough that doesn't stick to the bottom or to the borders of the bowl.
 If it does, sprinkle extra flour, 2 tablespoons at a time.

 - Slightly oil your hands and remove the dough from the stand mixer.
 Transfer to an oiled bowl, cover the bowl with a piece of plastic wrap, and then top with a clean, warm towel and let the dough rise for 1 hour 30 minutes, in a lukewarm room.
 You can also place the bowl in an oven preheated at 40°C/100°F. This accelerates the process.
 Wait until dough double in size.

 - Meanwhile, prepare the cinnamon filling.
 In a small mixing bowl, stir cinnamon and soft brown sugar.
 Set aside.

 - When the dough has doubled in size, transfer onto a floured kitchen surface, shape into a rectangle, and start rolling into a 14 inches x 9 inches rectangle (35 cm x 23 cm).